-The Academy of Math and Science (AMS) was founded in 2000 in Tucson, AZ, and now consists of seven schools in Tucson and Phoenix.
-AMS is a college preparatory, STEM-focused network which serves roughly 4,000 students.
+Founded in 2000 in Tucson, Arizona, the Academies of Math and Science (AMS) now serve thousands of students in seven schools in Tucson and Phoenix.
+AMS offer a college/career preparatory, STEM-focused education designed to set students on the path to lifelong success.
 AMS consistently ranks among the top-performing charter schools and has received numerous awards and recognitions.
-Emily Casarona, the Secretary of Education’s Regional Representative from the U.S. Department of Education, has called AMS “a model school” and “an inspiration to other teachers and students…across America”.
+Emily Casarona, the Secretary of Education’s Regional Representative from the U.S. Department of Education, has called AMS “a model school” and “an inspiration to other teachers and students."

 The AMS Flagship school has been an “A” rated school every year since the Arizona Department of Education implemented letter grades.
 In the 2015-2016 school year, AMS Prince students passed the AzMERIT statewide assessment at nearly double the rate of other schools in Arizona.
 In March 2016, AMS Prince and MASSA were recognized by the Education Equality Index as two of 10 schools in Tucson closing the achievement gap.

-AMS not only excels academically, but also incorporates hands-on STEM projects and succeeds in related competitions.
-During the 2015-2016 school year, an AMS Middle School Robotics team competed against all high school teams at the Southern Arizona Region Science and Engineering Fair, and won 2ndplace for their engineering book.
-The AMS Science Olympiad team advanced all the way to the state competition, and several AMS students also took home individual prizes.
-These are just a sample of the many academic and extracurricular competitions our students are excelling in.
+As the AMS curriculum also incorporates hands-on STEM projects, AMS students often succeed in academic competitions.
+During the 2015-2016 school year, an AMS Middle School Robotics team competed against all high school teams at the Southern Arizona Region Science and Engineering Fair, and won 2nd place for their engineering book.
+The AMS Science Olympiad team advanced all the way to the state competition, and several AMS students took home individual prizes.
+AMS extracurricular teams are among the highest performing in the state of Arizona.